Heydon/hyperblam-docs/guides/gain.md

 The next part is really important.
 It's important because it accounts for the entire history, and enduring popularity, of rock ‘n’ roll over the best part of a century.
 Which is a pretty big deal.

 Sometimes you ask for *more* and there's *no more* to give.
 That sounds bad, right?
 And, yeah, theoretically it is.
-But it's also the simplest way to create distortion.
+But it’s also the simplest way to create distortion.
 Sometimes we like distortion.
 Oftentimes, we love it.
 We apply *gain* to create *distortion* so often, the two terms are often used interchangeably.

 When you tell an amplifier (gain stage) to give you `1.5`, but all it can manage is `1.25`, then `1.25` is its *ceiling*.
 There's nowhere for the remaining `0.25` to go, so it gets decapitated.
 The more powerful the amplifier, the less likely decapitation will occur.
 Hence, powerful amplifiers are said to have a lot of *headroom*.

+[diagram:gain  3]

 Sound decapitation isn’t fatal, though.
 If it were, rock ‘n’ roll would fall silent.
 Instead, lopping the top off just changes the *shape* of the waveform.
 How abruptly the head is lopped off (how hard the *clipping*) helps determine the perceived character of the distorted sound.